-The mass production of the Ineos Grenadier, the Defender-like body-on-frame SUV from Britain’s Ineos Automotive, has been delayed from late 2021 to July 2022, says a report from Autocar UK.
-Potential Ineos Grenadier variants including the hydrogen FCEV with the Hyundai Nexo’s powertrain may arrive after 2023 now.
+The mass production of the Ineos Grenadier, the Defender-like body-on-frame SUV from Britain’s Ineos Automotive, has been delayed from late 2021 to July 2022, said a report in May on Autocar UK.
+Potential Ineos Grenadier variants, including the hydrogen FCEV with the Hyundai Nexo’s powertrain, may arrive after 2023 now.

 “Unavoidable delays” have resulted in Ineos Automotive postponing the production of the Grenadier, as per the report.
 Supply chain issues automakers are facing due to semiconductor chips could be the reason, or one of the reasons, behind the delay.